PythonRSAS/pythonrsas.github.io/_posts/2018-8-08-11-Interpretable-AI-XAI.md

    <figcaption>Photo by Biduan Ji 纪碧端</figcaption>
 </figure>

-In many context, especially those with high stake involved, such as medicine, financial industry, to be able to interprete model output is almost as important as the model.
+In many context, especially those with high stake involved, such as medicine, financial industry, and the military, to be able to interprete model output is as important as the model.
+In regulated industries, interpretability is required before adoption.

 ### Partial dependence plot (PDP)

 > Kind of like partial derivative, but the key difference is on **predicted** instead of actual.
-So it tells how one-dimensionally how the model predictions reacts to changes to 1 **1 variable**.
+So it tells one-dimensionally how the model predictions reacts to changes to 1 **1 variable**.

 In general, the steeper the slope, the more important the variable.
 Just pay attention and make sure the the plots are on the same axis if you are comparing slope.

+However, PDPs can be misleading if there are divergin behavior caused by interactions as it is looking at the average of model response.

 This is available from sklearn.
 See [here](https://scikit-learn.org/stable/modules/partial_dependence.html){:target="_blank"}.